 8. Call whispering & live coaching

-From price negotiations to quality control and onboarding, there will be times that your frontline agents will need support during a call.
-When dealing with a difficult customer on the phone, having some back up from a colleague or manager can save the day—and customer relationships.
+From price negotiations to quality control and onboarding, there will be times when your frontline agents will need support during a call.
+When dealing with a difficult customer on the phone, having some backup from a colleague or manager can save the day—and customer relationships.

 There’s only one catch: The customer at the other end can’t be aware of it.